 Pass a gratitude stone around the dinner table before eating.
 When holding the stone, you must share something or someone you feel thankful for.

 Thinking and talking about the good things in our life can calm down angry or sad feelings and build resiliency.
 Teach your child how to hold the stone in their hands and list everything they feel thankful for.

 3. As a Bedtime Ritual

 Pass your child the gratitude stone and ask him, “What was the best part of your day?”
 Reply with your answer when he passes the stone back to you.

 Create extra stones and share them with the people you feel thankful for!
 Include a little note expressing your gratitude.

 An attitude of gratitude is contagious!
 Scatter gratitude stones around your community and neighborhood to spread joy to others.
 Finding tiny hearts on stones is sure to bring a smile to other people’s faces!

-Spreading holiday joy and expressing gratitude makes everyone’s holiday season brighter.
+Spreading joy and expressing gratitude makes everyone’s day brighter.
 How do you teach your children about gratitude?